paliarush/magento2-vagrant-for-developers/README.md

 ### Clear Magento cache

-Go to 'vagrant-magento' created earlier and run in command line:
+Go to the root of vagrant project in command line and execute:

 ```
 bash m-clear-cache